retentioneering/retentioneering-tools/docs/source/clustering.rst

 Visualize cluster using project()
 =================================

+Sometimes it is useful to have a high-level overview of your users trajectories to have a clear visual control over the final separation of your clusters.
+This can be performed by dimension reduction techniques, when multidimensional vectorization is applied to user trajectories, transforming them into 2D vectors.
+After such transformation we can visualize every behavior of every user on a single plane where each user will be represented with a single dot.
+This dimension-reduction transformation is performed in a way that approximately conserves the original distances between user points of high-dimensional space, where the cluster search algorithm was applied.
+Therefore, users with similar behavior will get transformed into very close dots on a plane, while the users with differences in their behavioral patterns would appear as very separated points on the plane.
+Due to limitations of 2D dimensions sometimes transformation may introduce distortions, so that originally well separated clusters may appear overlapping.
+This might be the case when you try to process data overloaded with different types of events, building original high dimensional space as a very sparse structure.
+Keep in mind that UMAP and TSNE are not deterministic algorithms, so different runs of procedure may lead to different results of transformation, keeping the overall pair distance structure in an approximate manner.
+Retentioneering library provides tools for two popular transformation methods: `TSNE <https://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html>`__ and `UMAP <https://umap-learn.readthedocs.io/en/latest/index.html>`__.
+Let’s explore some examples:

 You can also visualize clusterization results using rete.project() function (read below how it works).
 After you run clustering as in this notebook above, you can pass plot_type ='clusters':

 .. code:: ipython3